Formatting data tables in Spreadsheets

 Keeping track of your analyses

-• create a new file or tab with your cleaned or analyzed data.
-Do not modify that original dataset, or you will never know where you started!
+- create a new file with your cleaned or analyzed data.
+Don’t modify the original dataset, or you will never know where you started!

-This might be an example of a spreadsheet setup:
+This might be an example of the setup as you work:

 We will put these principles into practice today during your exercises.